 - “The health and yield of a tomato plant is determined by factors affecting the germination and growth of seedlings and the length of the growing season.
 Which of the following statements regarding cultivation methods is correct?”

 If you wrote, for example, three statements in step 2, and then followed this up with one true and one false option for each of the three statements, you should now have six options to use.

 For a multiple-choice question with four options, you can create a number of varieties just by swapping options in and out.

 Adapted from The University of Sydney, How2MCQ – Tips for efficiently writing meaningful automarkable questions by Danny Liu.

 - Align the question to learning outcomes.

-- Create pools of questions, add them to appropriate Canvas question banks, and use these to populate quizzes.*
+- Create pools of questions, add them to appropriate Canvas or Inspera question banks, and use these to populate quizzes.*

 - Leverage common misconceptions to help gauge understanding and guide learning.